sidgurun/Lya_zelda/docs/Tutorial_Train.rst

 Tutorial : Train your own neural network
 =================================================================

-In this tutorial you will, hopefully, learn how to train your own deep neural network to predict the proeprties of outflos/inflows.
+In this tutorial you will, hopefully, learn how to train your own deep neural network to predict the properties of outflos/inflows.
 For this we are going to use the python package `scikitlearn` (https://scikit-learn.org/stable/).

 Generating data sets for the training
 *************************************